-The World Health Organization estimates that currently 884 million people do not have access to enough safe drinking water, and, as is often the case in crises of resources, the world’s poorest countries are those suffering the most.
+The World Health Organization estimates that currently 2.1 billion people do not have access to enough safe drinking water, and, as is often the case in crises of resources, the world’s poorest countries are those suffering the most.
 However, in recent years much of the United States has had to face the prospect of water shortage as well.

-The California Department of Water Resources foresees a shortage of water in California to equal the amount that is currently consumed in the region by as early as 2020.
-To some 2020 may still seem like a date out of a science fiction novel, but that is a mere ten years from now!
+The California Department of Water Resources foresees a shortage of water in California to equal the amount that is currently consumed in the region by 2020!
 Urban areas of the southwest are already facing seasonal water shortages, and as their populations continue to grow, El Paso, San Antonio and Albuquerque could deplete their water supply entirely in the next ten to twenty years.
 Droughts have come and gone in California and Texas before, but in recent years the Great Lakes, Florida and even the lush Pacific Northwest have all felt the strain of an inadequate water supply.

 In the modern global economy, water equals food.
 Where there is a high demand for food, there will be a high demand for water to produce it.
 For every ton of grain grown, one thousand tons of water are needed.
 The most densely populated countries, China and India, are rapidly using up their water reserves, while still failing to produce enough food for their inhabitants.
 The shortage is made up in imported food, which is essentially imported water.
 As water becomes more scarce and more valuable, food prices must be driven up as well.